mozilla/adbhelper/README.md

 ## Building

-To build the addon, run `make` from the root folder of your clone.
+To build the add-on, run `make` from the root folder of your clone.

-This will package the addon for various operating systems:
+This will package the add-on for various operating systems:
 - adbhelper-X.Y.Z-linux.xpi
 - adbhelper-X.Y.Z-linux64.xpi
 - adbhelper-X.Y.Z-mac64.xpi